margaretchan/Crossy-Caml/README.md

 ```

 Crossy Caml is played by moving left and right using the 'a' and 'd' keys.
-Your camel will move side to side to dodge the enimies (scorpians, snakes, worms)
+Your camel will move side to side to dodge the enimies (pokemon)
-while also attempting to collect items.
+while also attempting to collect items and maximize score.
 These items include:

 - Money Bag: multiplies your score
 - Coin: adds to your score
 - Snowflake: freezes the game
 - Ghost: allows the player to phase through enimies
 - Heart: gives the player an extra life
+- Lighning Bolt: speeds up

 ## Built With
 Libraries: